kcjengr/probe_basic/docs_src/source/quick_start.rst

 **You are all installed!
 You should now be able to launch the Probe Basic sim from within the linuxcnc applications dropdown menu.**

+**When updating/installing the latest .deb files, the probe basic sim configuration files will be overwritten.
+It is strongly recommended to create your machine configuration files with unique names to avoid having them overwritten during updates.**

 **To build your own machine configuration, please follow the instructions in this document:**